 Community wind farms rely on a distributed generation model, typically using smaller turbines and deploying fewer units than utilities, which reduces their ability to cut production costs.
 Community wind farms are threatened by the expansion of utility-scale onshore wind as well as the looming expiration of Production Tax Credits (PTC), which are crucial to their financing models.
 Yet for many consumers, distributed wind may still offer lower rates than regional utilities.

 Offshore wind has the highest growth potential of the three categories of facilities.
 Several states in the Northeast plan to begin deploying offshore turbines before the end of 2019.
 Initial electricity rates for the Vineyard Wind project are surprisingly low, an encouraging sign for costal states pursuing similar projects.
 This creates a sizable opportunity for manufacturers and other companies in the industry’s supply chain.

-The production cost of wind energy is historically low in 2019, as improved turbine technology is supplemented by Production Tax Credits.
-Experts predict that production cost of wind energy will not be this low for the next decade, once these subsidies expire at the end of the year.
-This is especially important for wind projects, but also influences other areas of the industry.
+The production cost of wind energy is historically low in 2019, as improved turbine technology is supplemented by PTC.
+Experts predict that production cost of wind energy will not be this low for the next decade, once the subsidies expire at the end of the year.
+This has precipitated sizable investment in projects beginning construction in 2019, while they still qualify for PTC.

-Investors can gain exposure to the wind industry throughout the supply chain and ancillary businesses.
-Instruments across several asset classes allow investors to tailor their approach to the risk parameters and goals the portfolio.
+Investors can use a multitude of strategies and instruments to gain exposure to attractive components of the wind industry supply chain and ancillary businesses.
+This allows for a tailored approach that considers the risk parameters and goals of the portfolio.
 For example:

-- Publically traded equities, wind and clean-tech ETFs or YieldCos for equity exposure.
+- Publicly traded equities, wind and clean-tech ETFs or YieldCos for equity exposure.

 - Debt and fixed-income products including green bonds and project financing opportunities.